 I have a friend who gets paid $250 per college resume that she reviews and critiques.
 She usually does around 10 per month, which means she has created a pretty nice side hustle.

-Side Jobs for Stacking Cash in 2022
+Side Jobs for Stacking Cash

 Having a side job can be a powerful way to earn extra income outside of your 9-to-5.
 Although it will take some effort, it can be rewarding once you find the right one to match your lifestyle.